kmkinnaird/DISMIR/README.md

 As some papers use multiple datasets, and the genre of each dataset is recorded, some papers will have multiple genre notations (up to two notations for a single dataset).
 For this reason categories like Various may be accompanied by another genre tag for the same paper.

-The paper using this dataset can be found in the 2020 Transactions of the International Society of Music Information Retrieval.
 All reviewed papers can be found in the conference proceedings from the [ISMIR website](http://ismir.net/conferences/).

 ## Datasets
 ### Available Datasets
-There are 22 dataset .csv files available:
+There are 24 dataset files available in the `datasets` folder:
-- 1-20: Papers from each individual conference, denoted by `ismirdata_'conference year'.csv` i.e. `ismirdata_2019.csv`
+- 1-20: Papers from each individual conference, denoted by `ismirdata_'conference year'.csv` i.e. `ismirdata_2019.csv`.
+These files are found in the `raw_years` folder.
-- 21: `ismirdata_full` - joined dataset containing all years
+- 21: `fulldata` - joined dataset containing all years
 - 22: `figure_data` - modified dataset containing all years that was used to create paper figures
+- 23: `datasets_separated` - dataset containing no genre information; separate datasets in one paper are split into separate columns
+- 24: `genres_separated` - dataset containing no dataset names; separate non-clean genre designations are split into separate columns

 ### Dataset Content
 Each of the individual year datasets and the `ismirdata_full` dataset contains the following variables: